-Please cite this article in press as: Eling, M., Luhnen, M. Efficiency in the international insurance industry: A cross-country comparison.
-J. Bank Finance (2009), doi:10.1016/j.jbankfin.2009.08.026 markets during the sample period (2002-2006), with large efficiency differences between the 36 countries.
+Our four main empirical findings are as follows.
+(1) There is steady technical and cost efficiency growth in international insurance markets during the sample period (2002-2006), with large efficiency differences between the 36 countries.
 The highest efficiency scores are found for Denmark and Japan, the lowest for the Philippines.
-(2) Our analysis provides no evidence in support of the expense preference hypothesis, as the efficiency of insurers organized as mutuals is not lower than the efficiency of insurers organized as stock companies.
+(2) Our analysis provides no evidence in support of the expense preference hypothesis, as the efficiency of mutuals is not lower than the efficiency of stocks.
 (3) In line with most other empirical studies, we find that larger companies are in general more efficient than smaller companies; we also uncover evidence for economies of scale.
-(4) There is very little difference in the results of the two frontier efficiency methodologies - data envelopment analysis (DEA) and stochastic frontier analysis (SFA).
+(4) There is very little difference in the results of the two frontier efficiency methodologies-data envelopment analysis (DEA) and stochastic frontier analysis (SFA).